A Guide to Jacksonville’s Beaches

 Yes, there are multiple public restrooms and outdoor shower locations available.
 Visit the Jacksonville Beach website for more details.

 Yes, many visitors enjoy fishing on Jacksonville Beach Pier.
-There is no license required and the pier is wheelchair accessible and offers a bait and tackle shop as well.
+There is no license required and the pier is wheelchair accessible.
 Learn more about all of the amazing fishing options throughout Jacksonville.

 Visitors are likely to see sea turtles during nesting season, which runs from early May through late October.
 If you are lucky enough to see sea turtles or nests on the beach, keep your distance and do not disturb them.
 You can find more information and tips on helping sea turtles thrive here.